moon-penguin/budget-duck/README.md

 ### Testing

-- [ ] look up how to setup tests with prisma
+- [ ] look up how to set up tests with prisma
 - [ ] look up how to write essential unit tests with fastify
 - [ ] look up how to write essential integration test with fastify